Kratom Introduction: Everything You Need to Know About Kratom

 What Is Kratom?

-Kratom is a substance, or by-product, derived from the leaves of the Mitragyna speciosa, otherwise known as a kratom tree.
+Kratom is a substance, or by-product, derived from the leaves of the Mitragyna speciosa, otherwise known as the kratom tree.
 Mitragyna speciosa is a tropical evergreen tree in the coffee family native to Southeast Asia.
 Traditional kratom use relates to chewing the raw leaf, but over the years, a range of kratom products have become available in various countries.

 The history of kratom is pretty localized as an indigenous species of Thailand, Indonesia, Malaysia, Myanmar, and Papua New Guinea, where kratom use has been around as a herbal medicine since at least the nineteenth century.